shekarramaswamy4/MessageMate/README.md

 # MessageMate
 MessageMate is your reliable companion for staying on top of your texts.
-Life gets busy, and we all forget to respond to people
+Never apologize again for missing a text - MessageMate has your back!

 ## Details
 MessageMate asks for full disk access, which means that it can read the contents of your machine.
 Don't worry!
 MessageMate makes **no** network requests, which means your data **never** leaves your laptop. **It's completely private.**